Dnjiru/Triangle-Tracker-Wk2IP/readme.md

 ## Support and contact details
 {It is unlikely that you run into any issues as you use the application.
 But incase you do, please drop me an email at mr.mwaniki@gmail.com.

-You are also welcome to contribute to the code that is available on GitHub.L}
+You are also welcome to contribute to the code that is available on GitHub.

+Please reach out for collaboration, consultation or just "Hi, Let's have Coffee."}

 ### License
 *{This application use MIT License.}*